 "The Family Law Department handled my situation phenomenally.
 I had no doubt that I could count on them to do everything they could to ensure the best outcome for me.
 They were good listeners and very reliable.
 This was particularly impressive since they were supporting me internationally.
 I would highly recommend Miller Samuel Hill Brown in the future." - Anonymous.

 At Miller Samuel Hill Brown we provide clear, expert advice on all aspects of family law - based in Glasgow City Centre, our family lawyers also help clients in Glasgow's West End, South Side, Paisley and across Renfrewshire, Lanarkshire and Central Scotland.
 Let us help you.
-Please contact our Divorce and Dissolution specialist Charles Brown on 0141 221 1919 or fill in our online contact form.
+Please contact our Divorce and Dissolution specialists on 0141 221 1919 or via our online contact form.